AARP Eye Center

 As the nation works to save lives and contain the spread of the coronavirus that causes the COVID-19 respiratory illness, Americans of all ages have had their lives disrupted.
 But advocates for those 50 and older have voiced concern about the ways that this group may be particularly vulnerable to the effects of the pandemic.
 For one, older people, especially those with underlying health conditions, may face elevated risks if they become infected with the virus.

 But the pandemic's impact on the health of older Americans reaches further.
 Many of these adults may need additional assistance to pay for food or otherwise feed themselves, as food banks and volunteer meal-delivery services shut down temporarily.
 What's more, older folks may experience increased social isolation during this time.
-And as the nation's unemployment rate rises, when the time comes to return to work, adults 50-plus may have difficulty finding new jobs because of age bias.
+And as the nation's unemployment rate rises, when the time comes to return to work, adults ages 50 and older may have difficulty finding new jobs because of age bias.